 If you need to adjust your schedule by adding or dropping courses, make these changes as early in the term as possible.
 This will ultimately save you money and help to maintain your academic record.
 Consult the FLC student handbook for general institutional policies regarding drop/add procedures.

 In order to graduate, you must fill out an 'Application to Graduate'.

 The form, rules, and instructions can be found on the Registrar's webpage via a link on the left menu bar titled "Apply to Graduate"

 Two semesters of foreign language study are strongly recommended for both the General Music Studies and Performance major.

-The Music Department is in full compliance with federal copyright standards.
+The Performing Arts Department - Music is in full compliance with federal copyright standards.
 Students are required to purchase their own music or if available, check it out from the library.
 Photocopying music is illegal.
-Do not expect to xerox your teacher’s music.
+Do not expect to photocopy your teacher’s music.